phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing opencl.
 #### Cuda Tests  system/cuda
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cuda.
-#### All PTS Tests  pts/all
-This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.
-#### Installed Tests  pts/installed
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.
-#### Linux Operating System Tests  pts/linux
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.
-#### Solaris Operating System Tests  pts/solaris
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.
-#### BSD Operating System Tests  pts/bsd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.
-#### MacOSX Operating System Tests  pts/macosx
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.
-#### Windows Operating System Tests  pts/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.
-#### Hurd Operating System Tests  pts/hurd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.
-#### System Subsystem Tests  pts/system
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.
-#### Processor Subsystem Tests  pts/processor
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.
-#### Graphics Subsystem Tests  pts/graphics
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.
-#### Other Subsystem Tests  pts/other
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.
-#### Utility Tests  pts/utility
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.
-#### Simulator Tests  pts/simulator
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.
-#### Scientific Tests  pts/scientific
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.
-#### Benchmark Tests  pts/benchmark
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.
-#### Application Tests  pts/application
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.
-#### Game Tests  pts/game
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.
-#### Smp Tests  pts/smp
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing smp.
-#### Cuda Tests  pts/cuda
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cuda.
-#### Openmp Tests  pts/openmp
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmp.
-#### Python Tests  pts/python
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing python.
-#### Go Tests  pts/go
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing go.
-#### Mpi Tests  pts/mpi
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing mpi.
-#### Vdpau Tests  pts/vdpau
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing vdpau.
-#### Video Tests  pts/video
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing video.
-#### Responsiveness Tests  pts/responsiveness
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing responsiveness.
-#### Openmpi Tests  pts/openmpi
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmpi.

 # Component Testing